 Thyroid QuizYour unexplained change in weight could indicate a thyroid condition.
 Take the Thyroid Quiz to learn about common symptoms and treatments of overactive and underactive thyroid disorders.

 Thyroid ScanThyroid scanning is used to determine how active the thyroid is in manufacturing thyroid hormone.
 This can determine whether inflammation of the thyroid gland (thyroiditis) is present.
 It can also detect the presence and degree of overactivity of the gland (hyperthyroidism) or, conversely, it can determine the presence and degree of underactivity of the gland (hypothyroidism).

 Surprising Causes of Weight GainThere are many reasons for sudden weight gain when there are no changes in diet or exercise.
 Learn to identify the cause of your sudden weight gain.

 What Does it Mean When Your TSH is High?The thyroid needs TSH to regulate certain organ functions within the body.
 Learn what happens if TSH is high, how it is diagnosed, and how doctors treat it.

-What Is a Normal TSH Level in a Woman?Thyroid-stimulating hormone (TSH) is a hormone that stimulates the thyroid gland to produce thyroid hormones.
+Normal, High, Low TSH Levels in a WomanThyroid-stimulating hormone (TSH) is a hormone that stimulates the thyroid gland to produce thyroid hormones.
 The pituitary gland secretes more TSH when blood levels of T4 and T3 fall below normal, and reduces the TSH secretion when T4 and T3 levels rise.